Classroom Engagement Strategies to Engage Your Students

 For elementary teachers, classroom engagement strategies are meant to keep classrooms running smoothly.
-In turn, create an environment where student engagement happens naturally.
-Classroom engagement strategies & techniques may vary from teacher to teacher.
+This is done by executing classroom managmeent strategies while executing your classroom management plan.
+When executed properly, you will create an environment for student engagement to happen naturally.
+Classroom engagement techniques may vary from teacher to teacher.
 However, we believe it’s important to build strong classroom community where students feel safe.

 Below we’ve listed 4 super simple, yet effective classroom engagement strategies to help build an environment where students feel a sense of community and improve student engagement levels.